melezhik/sparrowci-sandbox/README.md

 # sparrow.yaml

-This pipeline runs `zef test` and then if a commit message contains "ci: fez upload" string uploads a module via `fez upload`.
+This pipeline runs `zef test` and then if a commit message contains `release!` string uploads a module via `fez upload`.

 Pipeline requires fez token set as secret